 Our audit of the financial statements was designed to obtain reasonable, rather than absolute, assurance about whether the financial statements are free of material misstatement, whether caused by error or fraud.
 As the result of our audit work, we identified matters that resulted in audit adjustments that we believe, either individually or in the aggregate, would have a significant effect on the University's financial reporting process.
-Such proposed adjustments, listed as Attachment I, have been recorded in the accounting records and are reflected in the 2015 financial statements.
+Such proposed adjustments, listed as Appendix A to Attachment I, have been recorded in the accounting records and are reflected in the 2016 financial statements.

-In addition, listed in Appendix A to Attachment II, is a summary of uncorrected misstatements aggregated by us during the current engagement and pertaining to the latest period presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.
+In addition, listed in Appendices B and C to Attachment I, is a summary of uncorrected misstatements aggregated by us during the current engagement and pertaining to the latest period and prior period presented that were determined by management to be immaterial, both individually and in the aggregate, to the financial statements taken as a whole.